awsdocs/aws-codepipeline-user-guide/doc_source/action-types.md

 1. To test your action, commit a change to the source specified in the source stage of the pipeline or follow the steps in [Manually Start a Pipeline](https://docs.aws.amazon.com/codepipeline/latest/userguide/how-to-manually-start.html)\.

-To create a pipeline with your action type, follow the steps in [Create a Pipeline](https://docs.aws.amazon.com/codepipeline/latest/userguide/how-to-create-pipelines) and choose your action type from as many stages as you will test\.
+To create a pipeline with your action type, follow the steps in [Create a pipeline in CodePipeline](pipelines-create.md) and choose your action type from as many stages as you will test\.

 ## View an action type<a name="action-types-view-cli"></a>